 SSU encourages the reporting of sexual misconduct that is prompt and accurate.
-This allows the school's directors to quickly respond to allegations and offer immediate support to the victim.
-SSU is committed to protecting the confidentiality of victims, and will work closely with students who wish to obtain confidential assistance regarding an incident of sexual misconduct.
+Anyone who believes that they have been subjected to sexual assault or harassment is encouraged to immediately contact the Academic Advisor on campus or the Chancellor in order to quickly respond to allegations and offer immediate support to the victim.
+SSU is committed to protecting the confidentiality of victims and will work closely with students who wish to obtain confidential assistance regarding an incident of sexual misconduct.
 All allegations will be investigated promptly and thoroughly, and both the victim and the accused will be afforded equitable rights during the investigative process.